-We are delighted to announce our keynote speakers at this year's Great British Private Investor Summit will be Dominic Frisby, journalist and author of 'Bitcoin – the future of money', and Simon Murdoch, MD of Episode 1 Ventures, who founded Amazon UK, and Iain Martin, founder of Reaction and political commentator.
+We are delighted to announce our keynote speakers at this year's Great British Private Investor Summit include Dominic Frisby, journalist and author of 'Bitcoin – the future of money', Simon Murdoch, MD of Episode 1 Ventures, who founded Amazon UK, and Iain Martin, founder of Reaction and political commentator.
 Find out more about them below.

 In 2016, Dominic headed to the Edinburgh Festival with a show about that most obvious of subjects for comedy… TAX, which was a regular sell out at the Gilded Balloon.
 He is currently the host of the Virgin podcast ‘Live.
 Life.
 Better.’, and he also featured in Dave’s TV series ‘The Money Pit’, alongside Jason Manford, in which he appeared as the financial expert.

 In 2006 Dominic was progressing quite happily in comedy (‘viciously funny and inventive’ Guardian; ‘masterful’ Evening Standard; ‘endowed with great comedy talent’ Chortle), when he suddenly became fascinated with the worlds of economics and finance.